 Guns-N-Roses mild mannered frontman was arrested for inciting a riot of his own at a show in suburban St. Louis tonight in 1991.
 Axl Rose had spotted a fan with a camera near the front at the Riverfront Arena, and leaped on him from the stage.
 Some 50 people were injured in the melee, and 15 fans were arrested as well.

 Yoko Ono was in Liverpool today in 2001 for a ceremony that renamed the city's Speke airport John Lennon International.
 She and government officials unveiled a sign that included one of John's self portraits with words from his song Imagine "Above Us Only Sky".

 Rock and Roll Birthdays

-Texas-born model and actress Jerry Hall is 62, and most famous for being the second Mrs. Mick Jagger, with whom she had 4 kids.
-They split up in 1999, and in 2016 she married right wing media magnate Rupert Murdoch.
+Texas-born model and actress Jerry Hall is 64, and most famous for being the second Mrs. Mick Jagger, with whom she had 4 kids.